 So how can you check that you are providing your students with a classroom that fosters the development of high literacy attainment?

-What to look for - Classroom Environment
+What to look for in the Classroom Environment

 The classroom environment is the most influential space your students will be exposed to; it is where they spend the bulk of their school day.
 It is essential that, as facilitators, we bring the world of text to children.